La Madeleine logo

 Frequently Asked Questions

-How much does it cost to open a La Madeleine franchise?
+How long does it take to break even with a La Madeleine franchise?

 Interested in La Madeleine?